Michael Jackson sexual abuse lawsuits revived by appeals court

-LOS ANGELES (AP) — A California appeals court on Friday revived lawsuits from two men who allege Michael Jackson sexually abused them for years when they were boys.
+LOS ANGELES (AP) — A California appeals court on Friday revived lawsuits from two men who alleged Michael Jackson sexually abused them for years when they were boys.

 It’s the second time the lawsuits — brought by Robson in 2013 and Safechuck the following year — have been brought back after dismissal.
 The two men became more widely known for telling their stories in the 2019 HBO documentary “ Leaving Neverland.”